MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 class ChatRoom {
     ...
     func sendUsername(username: String) {
-       // In charge of emitting event to server with the passed username }
+       // In charge of emitting an event to server with the passed username }
 }
 ```